-Levels Of Service (We provide) We will know we are meeting the Level Of Service if Current Performance Forecast Performance Years 1 - 3 Forecast Performance By Year 10 Support for lwi to enable them to be consulted on Council statutory issues.
-Funding is provided to enable lwi consultation with Council on a wide range of statutory issues.
-Council continues to provide funding and engage with Iwi on a wide range of issues.
+Levels Of Service We will know we are meeting the Level Of Current Performance Forecast Performance (We provide) Service if Performance Year 1 Year 2 Year 3 By Year 10 1.
+Support for lwi to enable them to be consulted on Council statutory issues.
+Funding is provided to enable Iwi consultation with Council on a wide range of statutory issues.
+Council continues to provide funding and engage with lwi on a wide range of issues.
 90% of funding budgeted is allocated during any given year.
-90% of funding budgeted is allocated during any given year.
 2. Support for economic development in the Tasman District.
 Funding is provided for economic development opportunities in Tasman District.
 Council continues to provide funding for economic development.
 90% of funding budgeted is allocated during any given year.
-90% of funding budgeted is allocated during any given year.
 3. Good strategic and annual planning for the Council.
 The Long Term Plan, Annual Plans and Annual Reports are prepared within statutory timeframes.
 Council prepared its Annual Plan 2011/2012.
 All statutory requirements and timeframes were met.
-All Long Term Plans, Annual Plan and Annual Report statutory timeframes are met.
+All Long Term Plan, Annual Plan and Annual Report statutory timeframes are met.
 Variations are managed to meet statutory requirements.
-All Long Term Plans, Annual Plan and Annual Report statutory timeframes are met.
+All Long Term Plan, Annual Plan and Annual Report statutory timeframes are met.
 Variations are managed to meet statutory requirements.
+All Long Term Plan, Annual Plan and Annual Report statutory timeframes are met.
+Variations are managed to meet statutory requirements.
+All Long Term Plan, Annual Plan and Annual Report statutory timeframes are met.
+Variations are managed to meet statutory requirements.
 4. Effectively run election processes.
 The election process is carried out effectively and there are no successful challenges.
 There were no successful challenges to the 2010 election processes.
+There are no successful challenges to the 2013 election processes.
+There are no successful challenges to the 2013 election processes.
 There are no successful challenges to the 2013 election processes.
 There are no successful challenges to the 2016 and 2019 election processes.

-- Three yearly elections, with the next scheduled for October 2013. - Preparation of the Annual Plan and Annual Report.
+- Three yearly elections, with the next scheduled for October 2013. - Preparation of the Long Term Plan, Annual Plan and Annual Report.